Bluefalcon04v/Quote-Generator/README.md

 # Quote Generator

-## Needs
+## Task
  Well i think everyone have some quotes to share so let's us build a website where everyone will able to **contribute** on it and share their favorite quotes.

+## Summary
+In this Repository we have
+- HTML file
+- CSS file
+- JavaScript file

 ## Tasks to do
 - A box where all quotes will be shown.
 - It will keep showing new quotes after a specific time.
 - give a good background with a transparent glass look.
 ___

-## Summary
-In this Repository we have
-- HTML file
-- CSS file
-- JavaScript file

 ### Run locally
 Steps to run in your Machine